Smurfs (film): Release

 Smurfs had its world premiere in Brussels on June 28, 2025, and was released in the United States on July 18.
 The film was accompanied by a SpongeBob SquarePants short film, Order Up.
 Smurfs was originally scheduled for release on December 20, 2024.
 However, the film was pushed back to February 14, 2025, with Sonic the Hedgehog 3 taking its December 2024 slot, before being delayed to its July date in October 2024.
 The film's marketing was criticized for overemphasis that "Rihanna is Smurfette", leading to comparisons to the "Zendaya is Meechee" meme that came from the marketing of the film Smallfoot (2018).

 Home media

 Smurfs was released on digital platforms on August 12, 2025.
 The film was released on DVD and Blu-Ray on October 28.

 Reception

 Box office

-Smurfs has grossed $31.1 million in the United States and Canada, and $89.7 million in other territories, for a worldwide total of $120.8 million.
+Smurfs has grossed $31.1 million in the United States and Canada, and $93.1 million in other territories, for a worldwide total of $124.1 million.
+Following its theatrical run, The Hollywood Reporter revealed that the film lost $80 million for Paramount due to going over-budget with Rihanna being blamed and its underperformance played a part in Paramount Animation president Ramsey Naito being laid off in October.

 In the United States and Canada, Smurfs was released alongside I Know What You Did Last Summer and Eddington, and was projected to gross $10–12 million from 3,300 theaters in its opening weekend.
 It went on to debut to $11 million, finishing fourth at the box office.
 The performance was described by The Hollywood Reporter as in line with "tepid expectations".